 study on Franco Grignani, 1991 – 3D grid (2020 with GeoGebra – CC BY-NC-ND 4.0)

-As early as in 1971 in the magazine Linea Grafica, Grignani stated:
+As early as 1971 in the magazine Linea Grafica, Grignani stated [IV]:

-If you intervene by shifting your attention to a different, eccentric point, you automatically create a state of mind of tension that multiplies interest and communication and becomes stronger to the extent that it can cause a sort of physical discomfort.
+If you intervene by shifting your attention to a different, eccentric point, it automatically creates a state of mind of tension that multiplies interest and communication, becoming stronger as it manages to evoke a kind of physical discomfort.

-Two years later, in a 1973 interview for the magazine Linea Grafica, he declared:
+Two years later, in a 1973 interview for the same magazine, he added [V]:

 It’s not that I argue that we see wrong: we just can’t see.
-When one looks at a painting and understands it in its entirety, as long as he simply looks at it, he forgets it because he does not participate.
+When someone looks at a painting and understands it in its entirety, as long as he simply looks at it, he forgets it because he does not participate.
 When does one participate?
 When in the object, in the painting he finds something that he lacks.
-Then I carry him inside my structures as in a labyrinth.
-And of this labyrinth, the observer wants to find the solution, so he is forced to actively participate without ever being able to find sufficient justification. […] I don’t believe in improvisation.
+Then, I carry him inside my structures as if into a labyrinth.
+And of this labyrinth, the observer wants to find the solution, so he is forced to actively participate without ever being able to find a sufficient justification. […] I don’t believe in improvisation.
 I want to check, as much as possible, every phenomenon.
 In my paintings, there is an elaboration that arises precisely from this premise.
-Many investigations were abandoned even after long work because they did not develop the phenomenon I was looking for.
+Many investigations were abandoned, even after extensive work, because they did not develop the phenomenon I was looking for.
 They told me that mine was a substantial exhibition: but how many works have never become paintings because I had to leave on the way!
 Thus, what I have displayed is only the smallest part of what I have designed.

 Franco Grignani, Construction, 1946